 I learnt to knit as a child and have continued to knit ever since then.
-The first item I remember making was a garter stitch rabbit with long floppy ears and at school every year each class had to produce a garter stitch squares charity blanket and baby cloths.
+The first item I remember making was a garter stitch rabbit with long floppy ears and at school every year, each class had to produce a garter stitch squares charity blanket and baby cloths.

-I started by knitting from commercial patterns, mainly from women’s magazines until my mid-twenties when I started to design my own patterns.
+I started by knitting from commercial patterns, mainly from women’s magazines, until my mid-twenties when I started to design my own patterns.
 I left work to start a family and bought myself a knitting machine.
-Initially I tried to teach myself and then found out about machine knitting classes which I attended for the next few years.
+Initially, I tried to teach myself and then found out about machine knitting classes which I attended for the next few years.
 Hand knitting took a bit of a back seat at this time as I started to design and sell children’s machine knitted garments at craft fairs and through party plan.

 I continued to work for a variety of people as well as teaching both hand and machine knitting.
-In 2001 I had a piece of work exhibited in a major international knitting exhibition and at the private view in Farnham I met the editor of Machine Knitting News who was looking to develop a new hand knitting magazine.
+In 2001, I had a piece of work exhibited in a major international knitting exhibition and at the private view in Farnham I met the editor of Machine Knitting News who was looking to develop a new hand knitting magazine.
 That magazine was Knitting and I had designs and technical articles published in the magazine from its first issue in 2003 until now.
 I have also been published by The Knitter, Simply Knitting, Let’s Knit and YarnForward/Yarnwise.

-As well as working on commissions for various magazines I have also continued to produce my own designs as well as teaching.
+As well as working on commissions for various magazines, I have also continued to produce my own designs as well as teaching.
 I particularly like to design garments, focusing on the details of the garment, edgings, shaping and finishing, and also developing ideas where the garment is not constructed in the conventional way.